-Honors: In order to be considered for honors, independent scholars normally must meet two criteria: a minimum average of B+ in courses taken towards the major and a minimum grade of B+ on the senior work component.
-The Registrar's Office oversees the first requirement and will inform the adviser of the student's eligibility.
-The senior work component must be evaluated by a committee of three faculty members (one of whom, at the adviser's request, may be a faculty member on the Curriculum Committee).
+Honors: In order to be considered for honors, independent scholars normally must meet two criteria: a minimum average of B+ in courses taken towards the major and a minimum grade of B+ on the senior work component..
+The Dean of Curriculum oversees the first requirement and will inform the advisor of the student's eligibility.
+The senior work component must be evaluated by a committee of three faculty members (one of whom, at the advisor's request, may be a faculty member on the Curriculum Committee).
 Minimum thesis grades for each level of honors are B+ (Honors), A- (High Honors), and A (Highest Honors), but the determination of the appropriate level will be made by the thesis committee.

-For more information about this program, contact Suzanne Gurland, Dean of Curriculum.
+For more information about this program, contact Grace Spatafora, Dean of Curriculum.

 I. 0500 Courses